 My colleague Katie Hull-Sypnieski is leading a February 1st Education Week Webinar on differentiating instruction, and I would strongly encourage people to participate.
 Katie’s the best teacher I’ve ever seen….

 In addition, Katie and I have co-authored a piece for Education Week Teacher on the topic that will be appearing there soon (it’s appeared: The Five By Five Approach To Differentiation Success), and an upcoming post in my blog there will be talking about it, too (that two part series has also appeared).
+I also did a second two-part series in Ed Week on differentiation.

 Given all that, a “The Best…” post was inevitable, and here it is.